 - You qualify for Nonintervention Powers under any but the "Catch-all" provision, and

-- 40 days have elapsed since Descendant’s death
+- 40 days have elapsed since Decedent’s death

 Your Petition for Letters and Nonintervention Powers effectively consists of two different Petitions, each having separate notice requirements, avoidable as follows:

-If Descendant’s Will waives Bond — Go to 9 below.
+If Decedent’s Will waives Bond — Go to 9 below.

 For discussion of any of the following, see: Avoiding Posting Bond: